Get E-Book

 OS rejects the write

-RST is also how TCP rejects data that arrives for state it cannot accept.
+RST is also how TCP rejects data for state it cannot accept.
 A host may receive a segment for a connection tuple that no longer exists.
 It can send a reset to tell the peer to stop using that tuple.
-From the sender's view, the connection was alive in its local state until the reset arrived.
+From the sender's view, the connection was alive locally until the reset arrived.
 From the receiver's view, the tuple was already invalid.

-That asymmetry shows up after process crashes, restarts, and fast reconnects.
-A server process can exit and lose its sockets.
+That can happen after crashes, restarts, and fast reconnects.
+A server process exits and loses its sockets.
 The client still has an established connection locally for a short time.
-The next client write reaches a host that has no matching connection state, or a new listener with no knowledge of the old tuple.
+The next client write reaches a host with no matching connection state, or a new listener that knows nothing about the old tuple.
 The client then sees reset or broken-pipe behavior.

 client thinks ESTABLISHED